Deploy Omnidev with Docker and Docker Compose. Self-host your AI developer bot with containerized security.

 Caddy example:

-reverse_proxy workflow-app:3000 {
+reverse_proxy app:3000 {

 header_up X-Forwarded-For {remote_host}